 - Losing weight, as sleep apnea is commonly associated with excess weight.

-- Having surgery to permanently open airways.
+- Having surgery for sleep apnea to permanently open airways.

 - Upgrading to a mattress for sleep apnea or pillows to better support open airways.

 - Positional therapy which is a behavioral strategy

 Professor Dagmara Dimitriou adds, “Also, making certain lifestyle changes such as optimizing diet, removing unhealthy habits, and implementing positive daily routines has been shown to have a good impact on sleep apnea symptoms”.

 To ensure that your CPAP machine doesn’t contribute to your allergies, you should clean it regularly.
 Always follow the manufacturer’s guidelines for proper care.

 If a stuffy nose limits the effectiveness of your CPAP, you might want to consider changing your mask.
 A full-face mask covers both your nose and mouth, delivering air when and where you need it, even if your nose is clogged.